-Digestion of Petroleum Samples with PDC
+Digestion of Petroleum Samples for Element Analysis with ICP

 The determination of specific trace elements in petroleum samples may be necessary for various reasons.
 In crude and residual oils the concentrations of e.g. silicon, aluminum, vanadium, nickel and sodium are used to define their quality and value.
 Nickel and vanadium in crude oil can deactivate catalysts during processing, but also initiate corrosion in motors and boilers during the combustion when present in fuels.
 Silicon and aluminum serve as indicators for the presence of abrasive silicate particles, causing harm to the combustion engine.